Julio Jorge Nelson

-Julio Jorge Nelson, born Isaac Rosofsky (April 27, 1913 – March 6, 1976), was a leading Argentine tango musician.
+Julio Jorge Nelson (born Isaac Rosofsky; 27 April 1913 – 6 March 1976) was a leading Argentine tango musician.
 He helped establish the cult of Carlos Gardel and wrote several tangos.

 Biography

-Born in Buenos Aires, into a Jewish Argentine family on April 27, 1913, as Isaac Rosofsky, he became famous as an adult with the pseudonym Julio Jorge Nelson, and his nickname "La Viuda".
-Nelson helped establish the cult of Carlos Gardel, whom Nelson referred to as "El Bronce que Sonríe".
-Nelson said of Gardel that he "sings better every day".
+Born in Buenos Aires into a Jewish family in 1913 as Isaac Rosofsky, he became famous as an adult with the pseudonym Julio Jorge Nelson.

 Isaac, the son of a shoemaker, was raised in Villa Crespo.
 His childhood home was at 225 Triunvirato, later renumbered and renamed as 4943 Corrientes, opposite the theater Florencio Sánchez.
 Immersed since childhood in the theatrical environment and in the emerging world of radio, at fourteen he decided not to study further, a decision that earned him being thrown out of the house by his parents.
-He moved to El Centro area of Buenos Aires, where he worked in the company of notable future Argentine artists including Angelina Pagano, Rosa Rosen, Mark Zucker and Irma Córdoba.
+He moved to El Centro area of Buenos Aires.

-Linking his fate to that of Gardel began in 1933 when he was presented as a performance artist speaker at the Nacional theater.
-In 1934 Nelson began broadcasting his Buenos Aires radio program "Escuche esta Noche a Gardel" (Listen tonight to Gardel), trying to keep alive the public's interest in Gardel.
-The June 24, 1935, news of the accident in Medellín killing Gardel was announced to Nelson in the coffee house "Los 36 Billares" by Francisco Canaro and José Razzano.
+Linking his fate to that of Carlos Gardel began in 1933 when he was presented as a performance artist speaker at the Nacional theater.
+In 1934, Nelson began broadcasting his Buenos Aires radio program "Escuche esta Noche a Gardel" ("Listen tonight to Gardel"), trying to keep alive the public's interest in Gardel, who was killed on June 24, 1935 in an accidental airplane crash in Medellín.